In the fast-paced digital age, where every click, scroll, like and share counts, making a positive first impression is more important than ever.

 🌈 Colour improves brand recognition by up to 80%

-Since colour plays such a critical role in information retention and processing, it’s super important to consider how you use colour in your web design and branding.
+Since colour associations play such a critical role in information retention and processing, it’s super important to consider how to choose brand colours in your web design and branding.

 Colour theory & psychology